 Though the U.S. Constitution prohibits the use of cruel and unusual punishment, various courts have allowed executions that call this into question to go forward.
-Subjecting inmates to repeated puncture wounds amounts to torture.
+Subjecting prisoners to repeated puncture wounds amounts to torture.
 Wheeling incontinent and immobile patients to the death chamber belies its function as a deterrent of future violence.
 As cruel as these acts may seem, the Supreme Court maintains that it’s entirely constitutional and just.

 How the COVID-19 Pandemic Complicated Trump’s Execution Schedule

 In the early months of the pandemic, epidemiologists and health practitioners tried dozens of treatments to stabilize patients with severe COVID-19 symptoms.
 This is not uncommon with new or unfamiliar illnesses.
 Sometimes, the science lags and doctors are left to experiment with a bevy of medications.
 That’s how hospitals came to realize that some paralytics and sedatives could help their most serious patients.

 Many states happen to stockpile certain paralytics and sedatives to use in their lethal injection cocktails.
 Doctors use these same drugs to intubate patients and put them on ventilators.
 As hospitals fought to keep up with the growing number of patients in intensive care units, seven health experts issued a public letter.
 This letter pleaded with states to release their stockpiles.
 They had exhausted their own supplies and hoped that prisons would step in to help.
 However, this would require that some states stop executions during COVID-19.